sam-lewis/github-issue-exporter/README.md

 github-issue-exporter
 =====================

-A groovy github issue exporter which writes to a CSV
+A groovy github issue exporter which writes to a CSV.

 Building
 --------